Here's a guide to the lodgings, campsites and permits you should nail down now for travel in 2018.

 Iowa also has a nice variety of well-priced rustic and modern cabins in state parks.
 They book a year in advance.

-In 2017, Valentine’s Day falls on a Tuesday, the Sunday of Presidents Day weekend, so you won't have to book rooms at popular inns and B&Bs too far in advance.
+In 2018, Valentine’s Day falls on the Wednesday before Presidents Day weekend, so you won't have to book rooms at popular inns and B&Bs too far in advance.

 In Iowa, the deadline for mail entries in the cross-state bicycle tour RAGBRAI is Feb.
-15, and the deadline for on-line entries is April 1.
-The ride, July 23-29 in 2017, limits weeklong riders to 8,500.
+15, and the deadline for weeklong entries is April 1.
+The ride, July 22-28 in 2018, limits weeklong riders to 8,500.
 Entries are accepted by lottery.

 Many other popular bike tours also fill up.